mcronberg/aitray/README.md

    - Once extracted, navigate to the folder
    - Double click on `AI Tray.exe`

+## Using AITray

+1. **Set Up Your API Key**:
+   - On the first run, the app will ask for your Google Gemini API key.
+Copy your key and paste it into the Settings window.
+Click **Save**.

+2. **Transform Text**:
+   - Copy some text to your clipboard (e.g., highlight text and press `Ctrl + C`).
+   - Right-click the AITray icon in the system tray and choose an option (e.g., Rewrite, Summarize, etc.).
+   - The modified text will automatically replace what’s in your clipboard—ready to paste anywhere!

+---

 ## What Developers Need to Get Started

 ### 1. .NET 8 SDK